ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 Elektra is used for [server, desktop and embedded](/doc/WHO.md).
 With this release, we again strengthen our embedded mainstay.
-We developed a major application running on Olimex boards, heavily relying on Elektra and [ansible-libelektra](https://github.com/ElektraInitiative/ansible-libelektra).
+We developed a major application running on Olimex boards, called [opensesame](https://opensesame.libelektra.org) heavily relying on Elektra and [ansible-libelektra](https://github.com/ElektraInitiative/ansible-libelektra).

-This application allows:
+In the initial release [opensesame](https://opensesame.libelektra.org) already allows:

 - [x] opening (garage) doors
 - [x] switching on entry lights
 - [x] ringing doorbells
-- [x] detection of fire alerts
+- [x] detection of fire
+- [x] report events to Nextcloud chats (English and German)

-To give a smooth experience, with the support of Olimex, developing Ansible scripts to customize the Olimex base images for changing the language, time zone, static network configuration etc.
+To give a smooth experience when running such an application we develop Ansible scripts to customize the Olimex base images for changing the language, time zone, static network configuration etc.

 Olimex likes this idea and will send us an A20 board.

-### <<HIGHLIGHT>>

 ## Plugins